Janierop/CSE3000/README.md

 # CSE3000
-The code for the research project can be found in [the jupyter notebook](algorithm_and_experiments.ipynb)
+This is the  code for the research project of quarter 2 of 2022 can be found in [the jupyter notebook](algorithm_and_experiments.ipynb)

 Images used in the paper and for the poster are in [/images/](/images/)